Organic Natural Farming Inputs

 Main Ingredients: Woodfordia fruiticosa, Rhododendron ferrugineum, Calophyllum brasiliense, Fucus vesiculosus, Podophyllum peltatum, Berberis vulgaris, Azadirachta indica, etc.

-Usage & Application: Dosage / Repetition : Use 3 Kg / per acre / per week
+Usage & Application: Dosage / Repetition: Use 3 Kg per acre per week.

-Mix 5 kgs of powder supplement with some wet mud or water, and sprinkle over the farm or farm bed
+Direct sprinkle: In case of bore, canal, sprinkler, flood, or rainwater irrigation: Mix 5 kgs of the powder supplement with some wet mud or water, and sprinkle over the farm or farm bed.

 Chilli Leaf Curl Virus - ChiLCV